thegreystone/openjdk-helper/README.md

 # openjdk-helper

-This is a simple service meant to help with OpenJDK activities.
-It is meant to be used by my It is meant to be used by my [OpenJDK Project Assistant](https://chatgpt.com/g/g-cdK5pudqC-openjdk-project-assistant) Custom GPT.
+This is a simple service meant to help with OpenJDK project activities.
+It is being used by my [OpenJDK Project Assistant](https://chatgpt.com/g/g-cdK5pudqC-openjdk-project-assistant) Custom GPT.

 ## Using the openjdk-helper